noverde/challenge_data_eng/README.md

   ```

 4)	What's the Ratio of Matured Loans in our Portfolio that has at least one installment with Over 30 in payment delay?
-  > Note: Matured Loan in this question means any Loan that the first `installment_date` occurred at least one month ago--
+  > Note: Matured Loan in this question means any Loan that the first `installment_date` occurred at least one month ago.

   Result Example:
   ```